Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 Updates

-Maine's journey with legal cannabis continues to unfold, and the state has seen significant progress since voters approved adult-use legalization in 2016.
+Maine's journey with legal cannabis continues to unfold, and the state has seen significant progress since voters approved adult-use legalization in 2016, but there’s still work to do.
 Here's a snapshot of the key aspects of Maine's cannabis landscape:

 Adult-Use Cannabis: